PRIS-CV/Pair-wise-Similarity-module/README.md

 Contact
 -------
 Thanks for your attention!
-If you have any suggestion or question, you can leave a message here or contact us directly:
+If you have any suggestion or question, you can leave a message here or contact us directly:<br>

-guoyurong@bupt.edu.cn
+guoyurong@bupt.edu.cn<br>
 mazhanyu@bupt.edu.cn